robonoriaki/Program_for_Dynamixel/README.md

 # Program for Dynamixel

-In this repository, there is a program for working dynamixel using Dynamixel Library for Arduino made by BestTechnology.
+This repository contains a program to work dynamixel using Best Technology's Dynamixel Library for Arduino.